 As used in this chapter:

-(A) "Chief" means the chief of the gas pipeline safety section of the commission or his/her designee.
+(A) "Chief" means of the gas pipeline safety program manager on staff at the commission or his/her designee.

 (B) "Commission" means the public utilities commission of Ohio.